 A request to reduce spousal support in California is the topic of this blog post.

-A request to reduce spousal support in California can be filed when you can show a material change of circumstances since the date of the last spousal support order.
+A request to reduce spousal support in California should be filed in situations where you can show a material change of circumstances since the date of the last spousal support order.

 The law in California is settled that the party seeking a modification of spousal support has the burden of showing a material change of circumstances since the date of the last spousal support order.